 Being Catholic, however, is a lifelong pursuit!

-RCIA (stands for Rite of Christian Initiation) is the official name for the process of becoming Catholic.
+OCIA (which stands for Order of Christian Initiation of Adults, formerly RCIA) is the official name for the process of becoming Catholic.
 This involves teachings, classes, meetings with a sponsor, rites within Mass, and finally, receiving your sacraments in the Church!

 This depends on each person.
 Most people invest at least a year—it takes a long time to learn what it means to be Catholic, as well as to wrestle with questions and build relationships within the Church.
 But there is no set timetable and no rush.
 Some poeple take one year, others take three or even many more!
 What matters is that you are walking in lockstep with God—He will reveal the right timing for you.
 At no point in the process are you committed to completing all of it, nor of becoming Catholic.